HAWKWIND / MAN 3/10/74

 This is a very rare interview with Hawkwind's

 Simon King.
-Published in SOUNDS 9/1/73
+Published in "SOUNDS", 9/1/73

-This is a tabloid from January 1974 that
+"SOUNDS" tabloid from January 1974

 published a review of Hawkind with a